-Soiled diapers must be changed promptly, in a designated area, on a non-porous surface.
-The diaper changing area must be clean and disinfected with a sanitizing solution approved by the department.
-Soiled diapers must be kept in a leakproof, nonabsorbent container that is covered with a tight-fitting lid.
+Diapers must be changed promptly, when needed, in a designated area on a nonporous surface.
+The diaper changing area must be clean and disinfected through use of an approved sanitizing solution.
+Diapers shall be disposed of using a plastic-lined, hands-free, covered container.